Blimster/deact/README.md

 ## Components

-If a application becomes more complex, it is advisable to separate the UI into smaller reusable chunks.
-Here components come into play.
+If an application becomes more complex, it is advisable to separate the UI into smaller reusable chunks.
+Here, components come into play.
 A component is a function that returns a node.
-As as normal Dart function, a component can have parameters to configure the component.
+As a normal Dart function, a component can have parameters to configure the component.

 ```dart
 import 'package:deact/deact.dart';